rook/rook/Documentation/ceph-object-store-crd.md

 * `type`: `S3` is supported
 * `sslCertificateRef`: If specified, this is the name of the Kubernetes secret(`opaque` or `tls` type) that contains the TLS certificate to be used for secure connections to the object store.
 Rook will look in the secret provided at the `cert` key name.
 The value of the `cert` key must be in the format expected by the [RGW service](https://docs.ceph.com/docs/master/install/ceph-deploy/install-ceph-gateway/#using-ssl-with-civetweb): "The server key, server certificate, and any other CA or intermediate certificates be supplied in one file.
 Each of these items must be in PEM form."
+* `caBundleRef`: If specified, this is the name of the Kubernetes secret (type `opaque`) that contains ca-bundle to use.
+The secret must be in the same namespace as the Rook cluster.
+Rook will look in the secret provided at the `cabundle` key name.
 * `port`: The port on which the Object service will be reachable.
 If host networking is enabled, the RGW daemons will also listen on that port.
 If running on SDN, the RGW daemon listening port will be 8080 internally.
 * `securePort`: The secure port on which RGW pods will be listening.
 A TLS certificate must be specified either via `sslCerticateRef` or `service.annotations`
 * `instances`: The number of pods that will be started to load balance this object store.